Shaaali/identity-apps/docs/guides/authentication/social-login/add-facebook-login.md

 - **public_profile**: Grants read access to a user's default public profile details.

 ::: info
 Asgardeo needs these permissions to get user information.
-Asgardeo sends these to applications based on the attribute configurations in the application.
+Asgardeo checks the attribute configurations of the application and sends the relevant attributes received from Facebook to the app.
 You can read the [Facebook documentation](https://developers.facebook.com/docs/permissions/reference) to learn more.
 :::

 ##  Enable Facebook login